 The brain of a microcontroller is known as the CPU.
-It is accountable for fetching the instruction, decodes it, and then finally executed.
+It is accountable for fetching the instruction, decoding it, and then finally executing.
 It links all parts of a microcontroller into a single system.
 The primary function of the CPU is eye-catching and decoding instructions.
 The instruction made from program memory must be decoded by the CPU.

 Parallel input/output ports